-We stopped our efforts in $\anorm \leq 0.0816$ since this corresponds to $d \geq 600$.
-While we could have pushed the numerical computations a bit further, we find it unlikely that we would obtain anything past $\anorm \leq 0.1$ or $d \geq 400$.
+We stopped our efforts at $\anorm \leq 0.0816$ since this corresponds to $d \geq 600$.
+While we could have pushed the numerical computations a bit further, we believe it unlikely that we could obtain anything past $\anorm \leq 0.1$ or $d \geq 400$.